N3XT191/open-data-frontend/doc/developing.md

 - Run `yarn` at the repository root (the folder with `yarn.lock`) to install dependencies from NPM
 - Run `yarn start` to start a local development server for the frontend

+Note that you will also need to start the backend for the app to work (see below).

 ### Code formatter

 All files must be formatted with [Prettier](https://prettier.io/), otherwise they will be rejected by CI.
 The easiest way to do that is on save using an editor plugin.
 You can also run `yarn format` to format all files.

+### Custom API URL

+The development build assumes that the backend is at `http://127.0.0.1:8000`.
+When building for production you will need to adjust that URL.
+This can be done using an environment variable: `env REACT_APP_API_URL=https://ask-open-data.ch/api yarn build`.